Peggy Dolan: Dancing career

 In June 1920 Dolan appeared with George White's Scandals, in a revue which began performing as Scandals of 1920.
 The production was staged at the Globe Theater in New York City.
 The music was written by George Gershwin with lyrics by Arthur Jackson.
 The show was produced by White and Andrew Rice.
 The troupe was headed by White and Ann Pennington.

-She acted with Edward Leiter and Joe Kearns in Truth, staged at the Sum-Toy-Sho Theater in Los Angeles, California, in March 1926.
+Dolan acted with Edward Leiter and Joe Kearns in Truth, staged at the Sum-Toy-Sho Theater in Los Angeles, California, in March 1926.
 Dolan played the feminine lead.
 In 1928 she was in the cast of the operatic comedy The Red Robe.
 It was presented at the Shubert Theater in New Haven, Connecticut, prior to its Broadway debut.
 Manilla Powers and Gloria Foy were among the show's players.

-She teamed with Nina Underwood to provide singing and dancing for an annual fashion show conducted by the National Secretaries Association in November 1958.
+Dolan teamed with Nina Underwood to provide singing and dancing for an annual fashion show conducted by the National Secretaries Association in November 1958.
 Autumn Leaves was the theme of the event which was held in Downey, California.